Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

 Although the design above is perfectly valid in terms of OOP, neither of these classes are actually unit-testable.
-Because `LocationProvider` depends on its own instance of `HttpClient` and `SolarCalculator` in turn depends on `LocationProvider`, it's impossible to isolate the business logic that may be contained within methods of these classes.
+Because `LocationProvider` depends on its own instance of `HttpClient` and `SolarCalculator` in turn depends on `LocationProvider`, it's impossible to isolate the business logic that may be contained within the methods of these classes.

 Let's iterate on that code and replace concrete implementations with abstractions: